 What Happens If I File A Complaint with the College?

-The matter will be assigned to a Title IX Coordinator who has received specialized training in investigating sexual misconduct incidents.
-It is the responsibility of the Title IX Coordinator to handle the investigation and also to provide resource information and interim measures to victims.
-The investigation process includes gathering evidence and taking statements from all parties involved (including witnesses).
+The matter will be reviewed by the Title IX Coordinator to determine which College policy/policies have jurisdiction and the matter would be adjudicated according to that particular policy.
+It is the responsibility of the Title IX Coordinator to handle oversight of the investigation and also to provide resource information and interim supportive measures to the involved parties.

 What If I Tell an Employee of the College?

-Faculty members, Mentors, and Academic Advisors are considered Responsible Employees and are obligated to report any incidents of sexual misconduct to a Title IX Coordinator.
-If you disclose an incident of sexual misconduct to College employees (such as mentioned above), it will be reported to the Title IX Coordinator.
-Upon receiving a third party report, the Coordinator will generally contact the victim via e-mail to provide information, resources and any options available through the College.
+Certain employees of the College (i.e. Campus Security, members of Security Operations and Systems, Campus Security Authorities) are considered Responsible Employees and are obligated to report any incidents of sexual misconduct to the Title IX Coordinator.
+If you disclose an incident of sexual misconduct to College employees (as mentioned above), it will be reported to the Title IX Coordinator.
+Upon receiving a third-party report, the Coordinator will generally contact the victim via e-mail to provide information, resources and any options available through the College.

 If I File a Complaint, Will My Name Be Released?

 The College will make reasonable and appropriate efforts to protect an individual’s privacy and confidentiality when conducting an investigation and resolving a Complaint, except as otherwise required by law.
 Should a Complainant request confidentiality or ask that a Complaint not be investigated, the request will be considered.
 However, the College cannot guarantee that said request will be honored.
 In limited circumstances, the College reserves the right to investigate despite a Complainant’s request for confidentiality.
 This exception would be in circumstances involving serious or repeated conduct or where the Respondent may pose a continuing threat to the campus community.